hyg2010/My-Store/my-store/README.md

 # MyStore

+Welcome to my store.
+Mystore is an ecommerce store with a total of 5 products.
+Mystore is conducted using Angular 13.
+Users have the option to choose between 5 products and proceed to the checkout page to input their name, address, and credit card information.
+The user will receive a confirmation after submitting their information.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if changes are made in the code.

 ## Code scaffolding